Data extracted in April 2021.

 Total waste generation

 Figure 2 shows an analysis of the amount of waste generated in a standardised form, in relation to population size.
-The high levels of total waste generated in some of the smaller EU Member States can be clearly seen, with a particularly high value recorded for Finland where on average 22.4 tonnes of waste were generated per inhabitant in 2016, more than four times the 5.1 tonnes per inhabitant average across the EU.
+The high levels of total waste generated in some of the smaller EU Member States can be clearly seen, with particularly high values recorded for Estonia and Finland where on average more than 25 tonnes of waste were generated per inhabitant in 2018, nearly four times the EU average of 7 tonnes per inhabitant.
 Several of the Member States with particularly high levels of waste generated per inhabitant reported very high shares of waste from mining and quarrying, while elsewhere construction and demolition often contributed to the high shares.

 A lot of the waste from mining and quarrying and from construction and demolition is classified as major mineral waste: the analysis presented in Figure 2 distinguishes major mineral waste from all other wastes.
-Almost two thirds (65 % or 3.3 tonnes per inhabitant) of the total waste generated in the EU in 2016 was major mineral waste.
+Almost three quarter (74 % or 5.2 tonnes per inhabitant) of the total waste generated in the EU in 2018 was major mineral waste.
 The relative share of major mineral waste in the total waste generated varied considerably between EU Member States, which may reflect, at least to some degree, different economic structures.
-In general, those EU Member States that had higher shares of major mineral waste were those that were characterised as having relatively sizeable mining and quarrying activities, such as Bulgaria, Sweden, Romania and Finland, and/or construction and demolition activities, such as Luxembourg; in these Member States, major mineral waste accounted 85 % or more of all waste generated, as was also the case in Liechtenstein (91 %).
+In general, those EU Member States that had higher shares of major mineral waste were those that were characterised as having relatively sizeable mining and quarrying activities, such as Romania, Finland, Sweden and Bulgaria, and/or construction and demolition activities, such as Luxembourg; in these Member States, major mineral waste accounted for between 86 % - 90 % of all waste generated; in Liechtenstein (91 %) this share was even higher.

 Waste generation excluding major mineral waste

-Across the EU Member States, waste generation excluding major mineral waste ranged, in 2016, from an average of 9.0 tonnes per inhabitant in Estonia to 0.8 tonnes per inhabitant in Cyprus and Croatia.
+Across the EU Member States, waste generation excluding major mineral waste ranged from an average of 9.7 tonnes per inhabitant in Estonia to to less than one tonne per inhabitant in Latvia, Croatia and Cyprus in 2018.
 The large quantity of waste generated in Estonia is related to energy production based on oil shale.

 Table 2 shows the development of EU waste generation excluding major mineral waste analysed by economic activity.
-In 2016, the highest levels of waste generation were recorded for waste and water services, for households and for manufacturing activities (196 million tonnes, 181 million tonnes and 180 million tonnes).
-Their developments followed different patterns over time: between 2004 and 2016 waste generation (excluding major mineral waste) by waste and water services and by households increased by 160.0 % and +4.2 %, respectively, and by manufacturing activities diminished quite considerably, down by 25.0 %.
+In 2018, the highest levels of waste generation were recorded for waste and water services (208 million tonnes), for households (186 million tonnes) and for manufacturing activities (180 million tonnes).
+Their developments followed different patterns over time: between 2004 and 2018, waste generation (excluding major mineral waste) by waste and water services and by households increased by 175.9 % and 6,7 %, respectively, while generation by manufacturing activities diminished quite considerably, down by 24.9 %.

 Hazardous waste generation

-Compared with 2010, 4.2 % more hazardous waste was generated in 2016 in the EU which is an increase in quantity terms from 90.8 to 94.7 million tonnes.
-In 2016, the share of hazardous waste in total waste generation was below 10.0 % in all of the EU Member States except for Estonia and Bulgaria, where it made up, respectively, a 39.9 % and a 11.1 % share of the total (see Figure 4).
+Compared with 2010, 11.9 % more hazardous waste was generated in 2018 in the EU which is an increase in quantity terms from 90.8 to 101.7 million tonnes.
+In 2018, the share of hazardous waste in total waste generation was below 10.0 % in all of the EU Member States except for Estonia and Bulgaria, where it made up, respectively, a 46.9 % and a 10.4 % share of the total (see Figure 4).
 The very high share for Estonia was principally due to energy production from oil shale.
-Among the non-member countries shown in Figure 4, Serbia recorded the highest share of hazardous waste in total waste generation (35.2 %) due to intensive activity in mining and quarrying, and was followed by Montenegro (19.4 %) and Norway (14.6 %).
+Among the non-member countries shown in Figure 4, Serbia recorded the highest share of hazardous waste in total waste generation (30.0 %) due to intensive activity in mining and quarrying, and was followed by Montenegro (27.8 %), Turkey (15.3 %) and Norway (11.6 %).

-In 2016, some 2 097 million tonnes of waste were treated in the EU.
-This doesn't include exported waste but includes the treatment of waste imported into the EU.
+In 2018, some 2 169 million tonnes of waste were treated in the EU.
+This does not include exported waste but includes the treatment of waste imported into the EU.
 The reported amounts are therefore not directly comparable with those on waste generation.

-Figure 5 shows the development of waste treatment in the EU for total and the two main treatment categories – recovery and disposal – during the period 2004-2016.
-The quantity of waste recovered, in other words recycled, used for backfilling (the use of waste in excavated areas for the purpose of slope reclamation or safety or for engineering purposes in landscaping) or incinerated with energy recovery grew by 26.7 % from 870 million tonnes in 2004 to 1 103 million tonnes in 2016; as a result, the share of such recovery in total waste treatment rose from 45.9 % in 2004 to 52.6 % in 2016.
-The quantity of waste subject to disposal decreased from 1 027 million tonnes in 2004 to 995 million tonnes in 2016, which was a decrease of 3.1 %.
-The share of disposal in total waste treatment decreased from 54.1 % in 2004 to 47.4 % in 2016.
+Figure 5 shows the development of total waste treatment in the EU, as well as for the two main treatment categories – recovery and disposal – during the period 2004-2018.
+The quantity of waste recovered, in other words recycled, used for backfilling (the use of waste in excavated areas for the purpose of slope reclamation or safety or for engineering purposes in landscaping) or incinerated with energy recovery grew by 33.9 % from 870 million tonnes in 2004 to 1 184 million tonnes in 2018; as a result, the share of such recovery in total waste treatment rose from 45.9 % in 2004 to 54.6 % in 2018.
+The quantity of waste subject to disposal decreased from 1 027 million tonnes in 2004 to 984 million tonnes in 2018, which was a decrease of 4.2 %.
+The share of disposal in total waste treatment decreased from 54.1 % in 2004 to 45.4 % in 2018.

-As stated above, in the EU in 2016, slightly more than a half (52.6 %) of the waste was treated in recovery operations: recycling (36.7 % of the total treated waste), backfilling (10.1 %) or energy recovery (5.8 %).
-The remaining 47.4 % was either landfilled (40.3 %), incinerated without energy recovery (0.8 %) or disposed of otherwise (6.3 %).
-Significant differences could be observed among the EU Member States concerning the use they made of these various treatment methods.
-For instance, some Member States had very high recycling rates (Italy and Belgium), while others favoured landfill (Greece, Bulgaria, Romania, Finland and Sweden) (see Figure 6).
+As stated above, in the EU in 2018, more than a half (54.6 %) of the waste was treated in recovery operations: recycling (37.9 % of the total treated waste), backfilling (10.7 %) or energy recovery (6.0 %).
+The remaining 45.4 % was either landfilled (38.4 %), incinerated without energy recovery (0.7 %) or disposed of otherwise (6.3 %).
+Significant differences could be observed among the EU Member States regarding the use they made of these various treatment methods.
+For instance, some Member States had very high recycling rates (Italy and Belgium), while others favoured landfill (Greece, Bulgaria, Romania, Finland and Sweden), see Figure 6.

 Hazardous waste treatment